PedroTav/defects4j/analyzer/readme.md

 ### Required args

 #### action
-Must be `coverage` or `mutants`.
+Must be one of the aforementioned actions.

 #### path
-Must be the path to a checked out Defects4j project.
+Must be the path of a checked out Defects4j project.

 ### Optional args